DataDog/documentation/content/en/containers/cluster_agent/admission_controller.md

 ### APM and DogStatsD

 To configure DogStatsD clients or other APM libraries that do not support library injection, inject the environment variables `DD_AGENT_HOST` and `DD_ENTITY_ID` by doing one of the following:
-- Add the label `admission.datadoghq.com/enabled: "true"` to your pod.
+- Add the label `admission.datadoghq.com/enabled: "true"` to your Pod.
 - Configure the Cluster Agent admission controller by setting `mutateUnlabelled` (or `DD_ADMISSION_CONTROLLER_MUTATE_UNLABELLED`, depending on your configuration method) to `true`.

-Adding a `mutateUnlabelled: true` Agent config in the Helm chart causes the Cluster Agent to attempt to intercept every unlabelled pod.
+Adding a `mutateUnlabelled: true` Agent config in the Helm chart causes the Cluster Agent to attempt to intercept every unlabelled Pod.

-To prevent pods from receiving environment variables, add the label `admission.datadoghq.com/enabled: "false"`.
+To prevent Pods from receiving environment variables, add the label `admission.datadoghq.com/enabled: "false"`.
 This works even if you set `mutateUnlabelled: true`.

-If `mutateUnlabelled` is set to `false`, the pod label must be set to `admission.datadoghq.com/enabled: "true"`.
+If `mutateUnlabelled` is set to `false`, the Pod label must be set to `admission.datadoghq.com/enabled: "true"`.

 Possible options: